kevalii/book-o-piracy/README.md

 	file.write(text)
 	```

-These changes will enable you to run the site on localhost by simply running `gunicorn app:app` and then navigating to `localhost:8000`, but the site will not have the translation component (since it requires an API key) nor the messaging component.

 However, if you'd like to test the site with a roughly equivalent messaging component, you could do the following:

 1. Modify line 5 of `app.py` so that it looks like